8n8/apia/README.md

 This takes about 20 minutes on a clean Ubuntu install as it has to download and install the Haskell compiler and all the dependencies.

 To uninstall this program, delete the file $HOME/.local/bin/apia.
-To uninstall all the Haskell stuff, delete the directory $HOME/.stack
+To uninstall the Haskell Tool Stack, delete the directory $HOME/.stack

 ## Clock file format